Skip to content

 Verification

-After installation, verify everything works:
+After installing, verify everything works:

-1. API Documentation: http://localhost:8000/docs
+1. API Docs: http://localhost:8000/docs

-2. Health Check: http://localhost:8000/api/v1/health
+2. Health Check: curl http://localhost:8000/health

 Troubleshooting

-Port Already in Use:
+Port Already in Use

-# Check what's using port 8000
+# Find what's on port 8000

 lsof -i :8000